-Minimum Required Quantities By L Lot Type and Location Typical Lot Corr er Lot Lot Adjacent to Greencourt Material Front Yard Front Yard Side Yard Front Yard Side Yard Ornamental Tree or Sm.
+Minimum Required Quantities By Lot Type and Location Typical Lot Corner Lot Lot Adjacent to Greencour Material Front Yard Front Yard Side Yard Front Yard Side Yard Ornamental Tree or Sm.
 Evergreen Tree 0 0 0 1 0 Evergreen Shrubs 1 1 3 3 3 Deciduous Shrubs/ Ornamental Grasses/ Perennials 5 5 5 5 5

-$^{{}^\}mathrm{The}$ Street Tree required by the Town of Timnath meets the requirement for the Front Yard Tree
+^{}The Street Tree required by the Town of Timnath meets the requirement for the Front Yard Tree

 - 1. Turf may have undulating form.
 Turf and bed line should meet adjacent home turf and bed lines when possible.
-The required five (5) foot wide turf and five (5) foot wide planting strip should be intermittently exceeded to provide planting variation.
+Turf and planting strip should be intermittently exceeded to provide planting variation.
 Where dimensions for five feet of turf and five feet of planting bed are less than ten (10) feet, plant only planting bed and no turf. - 2.
 Maintain three (3) foot no irrigation zone around principal structure per geotechnical recommendations.
 Required five (5) foot planting bed does not include 3-foot no irrigation zone. - 3.
 Flex zone allows homeowner to choose to expand either turf or planting bed areas. - 4.
 Side yard incorporates area adjacent to side fencing and must meet a minimum of 80% coverage of live landscape material at least three (3) feet in height. - 5.
 A diversity of plant types must be incorporated in all planting beds.
 No more than 25% of the same species of live shrubs, ornamental grasses, or perennials, shall be planted. - 6.
 Variations from required planting may be approved by the Design Review Committee on an individual basis.